 You can’t guess on this stuff, because if you have the wrong criteria, then the rest of your efforts are wasted.
 So ask your market what is important to them.
 You can do a survey or a focus group to find those hot buttons that control consumer behavior.
 There are also ways to use a customer relationship management system (CRM), if properly designed, to see what consumer hot buttons are based on actual purchase behavior.

-In the digital world we live in, social media might give you all the insight you need into which dimensions or attributes of the brand determine product purchase decisions.
-Software easily scrapes social media posts from your market (consumers who buy products in your product category), then use NLP (natural language processing) to count how many times words reflecting product attributes to guide the construction of the perceptual map.
+In the digital world we live in, social media may provide all the insight you need to determine which dimensions or attributes of the brand determine product purchase decisions.
+Available software easily scrapes social media posts from your market (consumers who buy products in your product category), then uses NLP (natural language processing) to count how many times users mention words reflecting product attributes to guide the construction of the perceptual map.

 2. Survey your market

 3. Graph results

-Computer programs make this a lot easier and if you’ve got more than 2 dimensions you want to graph, computers are necessary.
-You can use Excel to do this, although there is special software for perceptual mapping.
-Or you can buy SPSS, which is more expensive but you can use it for lots of analysis projects besides perceptual mapping.
-Regardless, the map should not only display the position of various brands, but the size of the brand on the map should reflect its market share (so you’ll need to gather this info from secondary sources).
+Regardless of your chosen software, the map should not only display the position of various brands, but the size of the brand on the map should reflect its market share (so you’ll need to gather this info from secondary sources).